 - Merchant Cash Advance companies are more likely to take a chance on high risk business models, like some types of travel

 - Your credit history will determine your interest rate, so if you have a great credit score, you’ll do well here

 Downsides of a Merchant Cash Advance

-- High interest rate: Convert your factor rate into a functional APR, and you could be paying significantly higher than your typical business credit card rate.
+- High costs: Your factor rate could be paying significantly higher than your typical business credit card rate.
 Your cost of capital will likely be higher than you’d get from, say, a traditional loan or business line of credit

 - Additional setup fees: Not all MCA providers have them, but make sure you know exactly what you’re committing to before you sign anything

 - Unscrupulous MCA providers abound — make sure you do your research!

 This last point is very important.
-Because merchant cash advances are not technically loans — they are a cash advance on anticipated future income — they are not governed by the same laws as traditional loans, lines of credit, business credit cards, and other sorts of business financing.
-While the best MCA providers can save your bacon, there are bad actors out there that can get you stuck in a neverending, increasing cycle of debt, eventually costing you the travel agency you’ve poured your sweat into.
+Because merchant cash advances are not loans — they are a cash advance on anticipated future income — they are not governed by the same laws as traditional loans, lines of credit, business credit cards, and other sorts of business financing.
+While the best MCA providers can save your bacon, there are bad actors out there that can get you stuck in a neverending, increasing cycle of debt, potentially costing you the travel agency you’ve poured your sweat into.